-No less an authority than Reinhold Messner has weighed in on the Bavarian incidents.
-In an interview with the Süddeutsche Zeitung, he admits that summit crosses are not necessarily to his taste.
+Now it seems to be Reinhold Messner who has an axe to grind.
+In an interview with the Süddeutsche Zeitung, in which he comments on the Bavarian incidents, he admits that summit crosses are not necessarily to his taste.
 They are “a relatively recent phenomenon”, he says, originating more as political than religious symbols.
 In his view, “one shouldn’t clutter the mountains with religious, political and other ideological symbols.
 These are mostly demonstrations of authority.
 They’re all about domination.”

 When it comes to the facts, Messner is solidly grounded, as one would expect the founder/curator of six mountain museums to be.
 By coincidence, it is the Tyrol, Messner’s native region, that provides the only summit cross statistics that come easily to hand.
 These data suggest that 95.3% of all Tyrolean summit crosses were put up in the twentieth century (up to 1955).
 Of these, almost seven out of ten were dedicated in the decade after the second world war.

 Some commentators dispute whether the first ascent of Mt Inaccessible – or Mt Aiguille, as de Ville re-branded it – really belongs to the history of alpinism.
 Their beef is that de Ville didn’t set the ball rolling himself.
 Instead, he was ordered to make the climb by Charles VIII, whom he served in the role of royal siegemaster.